kinnara-digital-studio/kecak-workflow/docs/pluginsList_compositeTool.md

 # Composite Tools

-Composite tool is a plugins that are used to run two or more tools at the same time.
+Composite tool is a plugin that is used to run two or more tools at the same time.

 ## How to use